-- a.
-Position the rear mounting bracket against the opposite side of the pole, fitting the(4) threaded rods through the counterpart holes in the rear bracket. - b.
-Loosely install a 1/2-inch flat washer, lock washer, and nut onto each rod. - c.
+- Step 3: Attach the rear mounting bracket to the base assembly as follows: - a.
+Position the rear mounting bracket against the opposite side of the pole, fitting the (4) threaded rods through the counterpart holes in the rear bracket. - b.
+Loosely install a 1/2-inch flat washer, lock washer, and nut onto each rod.

+- c.
 Verify that the bracket is level, and then drill (3) 3/8-inch pilot holes into the pole through the holes in the center of the rear bracket. - d.
 Install (3) 1/2 x 3-inch lag screws into the pilot holes to attach the rear bracket to the pole.
-Tighten the screws completely to secure the bracket in place. - 4.
-Verify that the base platform is level, and then tighten all hardware to secure the assembly in place.
+Tighten the screws completely to secure the bracket in place. - Step 4: Verify that the base platform is level, and then tighten all hardware to secure the assembly in place.

 Perform the following task only after the cabinet is installed on the mounting fixture.

 Completing the fixture installation requires installing the top bracket on the cabinet roof and securing it to the pole.
-See Installing the Cabinet on a Pole (on page 64) for instructions before continuing.
+See Installing the Cabinet on a Pole for instructions before continuing.